Orange County

 Santa Ana now offers SolarAPP+ automated plan review

 Santa Ana has rolled out SolarAPP+ automated solar plan review, the NREL-built platform that lets authorized contractors submit eligible rooftop residential solar projects and receive approved plans instantly.
 Once SolarAPP+ approves the design, the contractor applies on the city's permitting system with the SolarAPP+ approval code and the permit is issued right away — a major step up from a traditional plan check.
-The city has also moved its broader development-services submittals onto the Accela online portal, and homeowners should note the city has signaled changes to its residential solar permit requirements in 2026, so we confirm the current procedure on every Santa Ana job.
+As of June 1, 2026, SolarAPP+ review is mandatory for residential solar permits in Santa Ana, with revisions turned around within about 72 business hours — so the city counter is no longer the bottleneck on a standard rooftop project.

 This matters most for Santa Ana's older housing.
 Many historic-district homes need their electrical service or roof addressed first, and those scope items can fall outside the streamlined SolarAPP+ eligibility — so we verify panel and roof condition before promising a fast-track timeline.